Carrot1024/pdsnd_github/README.md

 ### Installation Requirements
 To run as user or contribute to development, you need to install Python 3.0 and at least one editor you like.

+### How to use
+Just try to answer the question asked as you wish